 - John and his brother James were sons of a fisherman named Zebedee. - In the gospel that he wrote about Jesus' life, John referred to himself as "the disciple whom Jesus loved."
+This seems to indicate that John was an especially close friend of Jesus.

+Names :: John (the apostle)

-This seems to indicate that John was an especially close friend of Jesus. - The apostle John wrote five New Testament books: the gospel of John, the Revelation of Jesus Christ, and three letters written to other believers. - Note that the apostle John was a different person than John the Baptist.
+- The Apostle John wrote five New Testament books: the gospel of John, the Revelation of Jesus Christ, and three letters written to other believers. - Note that the Apostle John was a different person than John the Baptist.

-(See also: apostle, apostleship, reveal, revealed, revelation, James (son of Zebedee), Baptist) , Zebedee)
+(See also: apostle, reveal, James (son of Zebedee), John (the Baptist), Zebedee)